 And is the conjunction that puts words together: “This and that.”
 Or is the one that allows both options: “This or that.”

-Then there’s but, which pretty much excludes whatever comes before it.
+Then there’s but, which pretty much excludes whatever comes after it.

 You’re probably already jumping ahead to a common sort of phrase it appears in, but let’s hold back for a moment.